Korovay/Brawl/README.md

 # BRAWL STARS
-Here is the fully translated ua.csv file in Ukrainian.
+ua.csv - Here is the fully translated ua.csv file in Ukrainian.